amitu/amitu.github.com/taser/index.md

 #### How to obtain Stun Gun

 In Bombay I know of one supplier, contact: 9821071107, sells for 3500 bucks or so.
-In pune there is [another supplier](http://trade.indiamart.com/details.mp?offer=2507600563), their
+In Pune there is [another supplier](http://trade.indiamart.com/details.mp?offer=2507600563), their
 website:
 [www.securityplanet.co](http://www.securityplanet.co/self-defense-products.html).